 In this mode, pulse widths are counted on the falling edge of logical AND-ed pulse between ECIN pin input (window pulse) and the internal clock.
-When using this mode, set TC1CR1<TC1CK> to suitable internal clock and then set TC1CR2<SEG> to "0" (Both edges can not be used).
+When using this mode, set TC1CR1<TC1CK> to suitable internal clock

 An INTTC1 interrupt is generated when the ECIN input detects the falling edge of the window pulse or both rising and falling edges of the window pulse, that can be selected by TC1CR2<SGEDG>.